FedeClaudi/Term.jl/docs/src/basics/colors.md

 # Colors
 Okay, so far so good.
 We can use macros like `@red` and the `tprint` function to print colored strings.
-But so far we've only been using few named colors (blue, red...) and
+But so far we've only been using few named colors, but..

 ```@example
 function rainbow_maker() # hide